 In March 2005, we acquired a 15.0% interest in the then capital of TCL through our wholly-owned subsidiary, Venture Delta.
-We have since increased our shareholding in TCL through various transactions, and as of December 31, 2009, we had a 34.4% interest in the outstanding ordinary shares of TCL.
+Our shareholding in TCL had since changed through various transactions, and as of December 31, 2010, we had a 12.2% interest in the outstanding ordinary shares of TCL.

 As part of the business expansion and diversification plan, in February 2006, we acquired debt and equity securities in HLGE through our wholly-owned subsidiaries, Grace Star, and Venture Lewis.
-We have since increased our shareholding in HLGE following the conversion of the preference shares held by Grace Star into ordinary shares of HLGE, and as of December 31, 2009, we had an interest of 45.4% of the outstanding ordinary shares of HLGE.
+We have since increased our shareholding in HLGE following the conversion of the preference shares held by Grace Star into ordinary shares of HLGE, and as of December 31, 2010, we had an interest of 47.4% of the outstanding ordinary shares of HLGE.
 See "Item 5.
 Operating and Financial Review and Prospects - Business Expansion and Diversification Plan."